NeoGranular/lanyon/_posts/2016-06-19-martial-god-chapter-01-04.md

 Inside Yiming's Dantian, the internal energy filled with an exuberant life force surged violently, which gave rise to a strong propulsion force in his body.

-Under his thoughts, the internal energy began to bore its way through the mysterious channels inside his body without any restraints like water.
+Under his thoughts, the internal energy, as if water, began to bore its way through the mysterious channels inside his body without any restraints .
 Regardless of whether the meridians through which he'd just circulated his internal energy or the meridians that were being used for the first time, none produced the slightest bit of resistance for the circulating internal energy.

 In this very manner, as if treading on a smooth ground, his internal energy circulated through the full course of Ripple technique's second layer.